Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - 60,000 British Airways Avios points in Business Class

 While these prices are great, it’s been extremely difficult to find available award seats in coach and Business Class, especially on American Airlines in the past.
-Lately, things have been looking a little better, but that could change at any time.
+Things have been looking better lately, but that could change at any time.

 To find available award seats to Hawaii on American Airlines or Alaska Airlines, we recommend searching the American Airlines website for low-level “SAAver” seats.
 For example, we searched Los Angeles to Honolulu.